 Welcome from the Chief Residents in the Department of Anesthesiology, at the University of Florida!

 Life in Gainesville consists of year-round outdoor activities, plenty of sunshine, and a relatively low cost of living.
-Gainesville is a family friendly, moderately sized city and the large university offers plenty of activities for residents.
-Major cities such as Tampa, Orlando, and Jacksonville, as well as world-class beaches on the Atlantic and Gulf coasts, are within a two-hour drive.
+Gainesville is a small, family-friendly city, and the large university offers plenty of activities for residents.
+Major cities such as Tampa, Orlando, and Jacksonville, as well as Atlantic and Gulf Coast beaches, are within a two-hour drive.
 Since residents average three full weekends off per month at UF Health, there is time to enjoy much of what Florida has to offer.

 Thank you for expressing interest in our residency program.
 We invite you to come see firsthand what UF Health has to offer you for your educational and personal growth endeavors.